public-data-and-ai-csm/Public-DataAI-Assets/README.md

 ### Cloud Function Instructions
 1. Create a new Cloud Function with a NODE.JS runtime
-2. Copy/paste the Javascript code into the Function
+2. Copy/paste the Javascript code from `covid19-webhook-function.js` into the Function
 3. Click on `Endpoint`,  copy down the URL from the CURL command (including `blocking=true`) and the API Key

 ### Watson Assistant Instructions